What rules should you follow for prospecting by email in Europe (B2B) ?

 The CNIL’s rules can be found here.

-The rules in other European countries
+The e-mail rules in other European countries

 other European countries have adopted a less relaxed approach.
 They have required an active Opt-In .
 Some other countries require a double Opt-In.

 In Belgium, the Royal Order of 4 April 2003 regulates the sending of electronic communications.
-It requires prior consent before the sending of a communication to a “surname.name@companyname.com” address, thus an Opt-in.
+It requires prior consent before the sending of a communication to a

 The definitions Opt-in and Opt-out